MHovenkamp/DECO/README.md

 you can use an int variable for every int mentioned above.

 ### WHILE loops
-You can make a small part of your code loop for as long as a given ocndition is true
+You can make a small part of your code loop for as long as a given condition is true
 ```
 WHILE(getState = IDLE){
     // Code to loop execute if statement is true.